MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterSample.md

 ms.author: cdmditeam
 ---

-# Water sample in CloudforSustainabilityWaterDataModel(WaterSample)
+# Water sample in Cloud for Sustainability water data model(WaterSample)

 Stores the attributes of the water samples collected for testing water quality.